 Astigmatism

 When you squeeze a tennis ball, the curvature becomes greater in one dimension, and is less in the other dimension.
-When this difference in curvature occurs in the cornea, astigmatism is present.
-Imagine you owned a camera with this shape.
-It would never be completely in focus.
+Astigmatism occurs when this difference in curvature occurs in the cornea.

 Astigmatism blurs vision because the eye focuses at two different distances at the same time.
 Because the eye focuses simultaneously at two different distances, objects are never completely in focus.
 Instead, they are blurred and distorted.